swisscom/dopc/README.md

 | Type | Property | Description | Required |
 | --- | --- | --- | --- |
 | String | error | Error message | yes |

-## Implementation

-* Plans are executed in background with Delayed::Job.
-* Scheduling plan executions is done everytime a new execution is added or an execution finishes.
-* When restarting scheduling must be done manually with the `dopc:schedule` rake task.
-* Plans are managed with the plan store from dop_common, nothing is stored in the local database.
-Plans and executions are connected only by the plan name (no IDs).
-* Only one execution for a specific plan can be running or queued at a time.
-* Before calling DOPi its configuration is loaded from file (usually `~/.dop/dopi.conf`, except when the Rails environment is `test`, then also all executions are started with the `noop` option.
-* Be careful with mocking and setup/teardown in tests, may cause trouble with unclean state in tests or leaving over tmp files/logs/etc.

-## Troubleshooting

-Rails logs everything to `log/<environment>.log`.
-Delayed::Job runs in separate processes and logs to `log/jobs_<environment>.log`.
-Executions log to individual log files in `log/executions_<environment>/<job_id>.log`.

-## Caveats

-* When crashing pending executions will not necessarily be scheduled after restart.
-Only if there is at least one queued execution or some execution is added added/deleted.
-* Logging per execution works only as long as a job is executed in its own Ruby process (which is the case with Delayed::Job) since the log is set globally.
-  In future this may require to set individual log objects for each DOPv/DOPi run.

-## Todo

-* Test recovering failed workers
-* Must not remove execution that is already queued, or clean up delayed job as well.

 ## Authors